acep-uaf/the-arctic-program/content/about/index.md

 - Support the diversification of Alaska’s innovation ecosystem through enhanced capacity and whole-of-community engagement.
 - Demonstrate that high penetrations of variable renewable energy on microgrids is both technically and economically feasible as well as broadly replicable.

-### Department of Defense Relevance/Impact (?)
+### National & Department of Defense (DoD) Relevance
+The Alaska Regional Collaboration for Technology Innovation and Commercialization (ARCTIC) program is an Office of Naval Research (ONR) funded capacity-building program established in 2017, designed to support the Navy’s needs for public-private partnerships that promote commerce and collaboration between Alaska and the Arctic and Pacific regions, centered on energy systems and resiliency research.

+The program is designed to help Alaskan organizations and communities develop a thriving innovation ecosystem through energy resiliency research, technology development and deployment, and education.
+It leverages partnerships and builds capacity across networks to accelerate the energy transition in Alaska and the North, while also fostering key collaborations between Alaska and the Arctic and Pacific regions.

+It is intended to directly support the U.S., Department of Defense (DoD), and Navy’s strategic goals for Alaska and the Arctic.
+Specifically, it aims to build local capacity in Alaska to improve and boost the state's ability to support increased domain awareness and enhance operational abilities for **military(?)** forces within Alaska and the Arctic region.
+This is accomplished by enhancing the capacity and resilience of local infrastructure and connected workforce.

-ARCTIC was highlighted in the Navy’s 2021 Blue Arctic strategy as an investment in building public-private partnerships and innovative solutions to help transform operating abilities and regional understanding for Naval forces.
+The **ARCTIC** program is highlighted in the Navy’s 2021 *Blue Arctic* strategy as an example of their investment in building public-private partnerships and innovative solutions.
+These efforts aim to transform operating abilities and regional understanding for Naval forces.

 ### Capacity Building Success and Challenges